About Multicast Routing

 Multicast is based on the concept of a group.
 An arbitrary group of receivers expresses an interest in receiving a particular data stream.
 This group does not have any physical or geographical boundaries—the hosts can be located anywhere on the Internet.
 Hosts that are interested in receiving data flowing to a particular group must join the group using IGMP.
 Hosts must be a member of the group to receive the data stream.

 Multicast addresses specify an arbitrary group of IP hosts that have joined the group and want to receive traffic sent to this group.

 Multicast routing supports clustering.
-In Spanned EtherChannel clustering, the primary unit sends all multicast routing packets and data packets until fast-path forwarding is established.
-After fast-path forwarding is established, subordinate units may forward multicast data packets.
+In Spanned EtherChannel clustering, the control unit sends all multicast routing packets and data packets until fast-path forwarding is established.
+After fast-path forwarding is established, data units may forward multicast data packets.
 All data flows are full flows.
 Stub forwarding flows are also supported.
-Because only one unit receives multicast packets in Spanned EtherChannel clustering, redirection to the primary unit is common.
+Because only one unit receives multicast packets in Spanned EtherChannel clustering, redirection to the control unit is common.
 In Individual Interface clustering, units do not act independently.
-All data and routing packets are processed and forwarded by the primary unit.
-Subordinate units drop all packets that have been sent.
+All data and routing packets are processed and forwarded by the control unit.
+Data units drop all packets that have been sent.